Skip to main content

 Lead scoring helps teams answer practical questions:

-A good scoring model improves prioritization, handoff quality, response speed, marketing accountability, and sales efficiency.
+A useful scoring model improves response speed, handoff quality, sales efficiency, marketing accountability, and lead quality analysis.

 It also creates a shared language between marketing and sales.
-Instead of arguing over whether a campaign produced “good leads,” teams can review the actual scoring criteria, qualification outcomes, and conversion data.
+Instead of arguing over whether a campaign generated “good leads,” teams can review the signals, thresholds, qualification outcomes, and conversion data behind the score.

 Lead Scoring vs Lead Qualification